edlvg/hello-world/README.md

 # hello-world
-Repository for testing, creating and sharing //
+Repository for testing, creating and sharing.

 Just learning how this shit works